 Dear Tiffany:

-Did I tell you one of my hobbies is to watch people discussing their neighborhoods and its associated fate in a forum?
+Did I tell you one of my hobbies is to watch people discussing their neighborhoods in a forum?
 I am not so much into politics, but the forum often reminded me about “Telos”, a term that Aristotle often used to refer to the cause and purpose of a good life.

-Aristotle once said that if we want to understand what something is, it must be understood in terms of that end, by which we can discover through social practice and institutions.
-And perhaps that are the “Telos” of Montgomery County’s Historic Preservation Commission’s meetings, which I discovered their online recording few years ago and have find it quite interesting and educational.
+Aristotle once said that if we want to understand what something is, it must be understood in terms of that end, by which we can discover through social practice or an institutions.
+Perhaps that are the “Telos” of Montgomery County’s Historic Preservation Commission’s meetings, which I discovered their online recording a year ago and found it quite interesting and educational.

 One of their debating on Gothic Revival, an architectural style, caught my attention.
-Since I had already thrown away all my notes at school, I decided to relearn them and refresh my memory.
+Since I had already thrown away all my school notes, I decided to relearn them and refresh my memory.

-So where are those Gothic Revival houses?
+So where are those Gothic Revival houses now?
+I asked myself.
 I began by searching “Gothic Revival Houses near me”, A town called Snow Hill jump on the top of the search.
 According to Wikipedia, it is a town founded even before the United States.
-Established by English settlers in 1686, Snow Hill was also named after a neighborhood in the city of London, similar to Notting Hill in Western London.
+Established by English settlers in 1686, Snow Hill was named after a neighborhood in the city of London, similar to Notting Hill in Western London.
 With a population of about two thousand people, Snow Hill functions as a satellite town of Salisbury City in Wicomico County.

-Oh, last but not least, if you also enjoy movies, don’t forget to treat yourself to some Classic American films during your first sabbatical.
+Oh, last but not least, if you enjoy movies, don’t forget to treat yourself to some Classic American films on the weekends.
 You might be pleased to find out Snow Hill in one of the scenes of the 1999 movie “Runaway Bride”.

 Your affectionate freind,